root-project/root/documentation/spectrum/Spectrum.md

     -   `BACK2_ORDER8`

- Next we present the function that estimates the continuous background together with rectangular, and nonlinear ridges.
+ Next we present the function that estimates the continuous background together with rectangular and nonlinear ridges.
 To illustrate the data of such a form we present synthetic data shown in Figure 1.17.
 The estimated background is given in Figure 1.18.
-Pure Gaussian after subtracting the background from the original spectrum is shown in Figure 1.19
+Pure Gaussian after subtracting the background from the original spectrum is shown in Figure 1.19.

 ![Synthetic data](figures/image038.png)